Joint Optimization of Communications and Federated Learning Over the Air: System Model

 To solve \textbf{P1}, this paper adopts a model-averaging algorithm for FL \cite{mcmahan2016communication,wang2018cooperative}.
 It is essentially an iterative process consisting of both computing and communication steps at each iteration.
 Specifically, in each communication round, the PS broadcasts the current $\mathbf{w}$ to all workers.
 Then, the $i$-th worker uses a learning algorithm to update its $\mathbf{w}_i$ by minimizing its local data-dependent loss function in \eqref{eq:locallossf}.
-In this work, gradient descent\footnote{In this work, we take the basic gradient descent as an example, while the proposed methodology can be extended to mini-batch gradient descent as well, by simply replacing $K_i$ by the mini-batch size at each worker.
-When the batch size is reduced to 1, the scheme subsumes SGD.} is applied, and then the local model at the $i$-th local worker is updated as
+In this work, gradient descent\footnote{In this work, we take the basic gradient descent as an example, while the proposed methodology can be extended to mini-batch gradient descent as well.} is applied, in which the local model at the $i$-th local worker is updated as

 where $\alpha$ is the learning rate, and $\nabla f(\mathbf{w};\mathbf{x}_{i,k},\mathbf{y}_{i,k})$ is the gradient of $f(\mathbf{w};\mathbf{x}_{i,k},\mathbf{y}_{i,k})$ with respect to $\mathbf{w}$.

 When local updating is completed, each worker transmits its updated parameter $\mathbf{w}_i$ to the PS via wireless uplinks to update the global $\mathbf{w}$ as